 OUR CLASS GUIDELINES

 As part of our topic, Year 6 learnt about the different countries that make up the continent of North America and about a number of famous natural and human landmarks.
-They also found out about dreamcatchers, which the native American Indians used to put above the cribs of babies to catch bad dreams.
-They each designed and made their own dreamcatcher, using willow, cut from the willow tunnel on the school's nature trail, and coloured thread, beads and feathers.
+They also found out about the physical features of North America, including rivers and mountains.
+We have looked at the different types of biomes and climates in North America and the possible reasons for this.

-The children visited Waddow Hall in September and worked on their communication and team building skills.
-We had a great time completing activities like: nightline, crate challenge and tree climb.
+The children visited Robinwood in September and worked on their communication and team building skills.
+We had a great time completing activities like: nightline, crate challenge, zip wire, caving, trapeze and piranha pool.

 Monday: Specific pages in CGP Science book given out to read.
 Vocabulary of the Week given out

 Friday: Spellings given out and tested on following Friday